-- 1.1 On joining the School each student is allocated a member of the academic staff in his or her department as an academic adviser. - 1.2 Each department sets out in the relevant handbook its own detailed guidelines regarding the arrangements for supervision and the role of the academic adviser.
-Among the adviser's responsibilities are:

-• To provide students with academic guidance and feedback on the student's progress and performance and to discuss any academic problems they may experience.

-- To provide pastoral support on non-academic issues and to refer students, as necessary, to the appropriate support agencies within the School. - To implement the provisions outlined in Individual Student Support Agreements (ISSAs) for students with disabilities, in liaison with the School's Disability and Well-being Office. - To maintain regular contact with the student on academic and pastoral issues through direct one-to-one meetings and other means of communication, such as emails.
-The number and nature of meetings may vary between departments and programmes as detailed in the relevant handbook. - To agree students' course choices. - To inform the Programme Director and School of any students whose progress is not satisfactory. - 1.3 Each academic adviser must have a good working knowledge of the structure and regulations of degree programmes in the department. - 1.4 Each academic adviser must have a good working knowledge of the various academic and pastoral support agencies within the School. - 1.5 Each academic adviser must publish regular periods of time when they are available to meet with their students. - 1.6 If the relationship between an academic adviser and student is unsatisfactory, the department must have in place an appropriate mechanism for arranging a change of supervisor. - 1.7 A Programme Director is appointed for each taught masters programme.
-The responsibilities of the Programme Director include:
+- 1.1 On joining the School each student is allocated a member of the academic staff in his or her department as an academic adviser - 1.2 Each department sets out in the relevant handbook its own detailed guidelines regarding the arrangements for supervision and the role of the academic adviser.
+Among the adviser's responsibilities are: - To provide academic guidance and feedback on students' progress and performance and to discuss any academic problems they might experience. - To provide pastoral support on non-academic issues and to refer students, as necessary, to the appropriate support agencies within the School. - To implement the provisions outlined in Individual Student Support Agreements (ISSAs) for students with disabilities, in liaison with the School's Disability and Well-Being Office. - To maintain regular contact with students on academic and pastoral issues through direct one-to-one meetings and other means of communication, such as emails.
+The number and nature of meetings may vary between departments and programmes as detailed in the relevant handbook. - To comment on and provide a general assessment of students' progress on their termly class reports via LSEforYou. - To agree students' course choices via LSEforYou. - To inform the Programme Director and School of any students whose progress is not satisfactory. - 1.3 Each adviser must have a good working knowledge of the structure and regulations of degree programmes in the department. - 1.4 Each adviser must have a good working knowledge of the various academic and pastoral support services within the School. - 1.5 Each adviser must publicise regular periods of time when they are available to meet with their students. - 1.6 If the relationship between an adviser and student is unsatisfactory, the department must have in place an appropriate process for arranging a change of adviser. - 1.7 Each department has a Departmental Tutor.
+The responsibilities of the Departmental Tutor include: - Providing departmental orientation programmes for new and continuing students. - Monitoring the academic and pastoral care provided by members of his or her department, including the provision of reasonable adjustments for students with disabilities. - Arranging regular termly meetings of a Staff-Student Liaison Committee and the nomination of a representative to the School's Taught Graduate Students' Consultative Forum. - Providing a direct channel of communication between the School and any student who is encountering academic or pastoral difficulties. - Authorising, where appropriate, a student's request for course choice outside the degree regulations. - Authorising, where appropriate, a student's request for a degree transfer